 Those people are usually controlling and manipulative and will go through life avoiding responsibility.
 They usually think the world revolves around them, whilst expecting others to conform to their rules.

-They may seem awkward and aloof and show narcissist tendencies, fueled by an inflated sense of self.
+They may seem awkward and aloof and show narcissist tendencies, fuelled by an inflated sense of self.
 They may also be unpredictable.
 One day they’ll say one thing and the next day will change their minds, with little or no recollection of what they’ve previously said.

 Boundaries should always be part of a healthy relationship, but instead they’re often used as a manipulation tool to extract what those people want.